balciunas1/udacity-github-project/README.md

 ### Date created
 This project and README file were created on May 15th, 2023.

-### Project Title
+### Udacity Git + Github Project
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is meant to demonstrate proficiency with git commands and GitHub using the previously completed python Bikeshare project.

 ### Files used
 Include the files used